 Daily Mean Conductivity for Site SL083 is plotted.

-During the winter when road salt is applied, the daily mean plot shows conductivity pikes that far exceed healthy stream values (up to 40,000 uS/cm), after certain weather events.
+During the winter when road salt is applied, the daily mean plot shows conductivity spikes that far exceed healthy stream values (up to 40,000 uS/cm), after certain weather events.
 Such events include snow melts and rain after salting when no snow occurred.
 As mentioned, it is likely that road salt is responsible for high conductivity.
 Additional chloride testing supports this hypothesis.

 In the summer, many conductivity readings remain above healthy values but trend downward.
 Rain events dilute the conductivity as indicated by downward spikes.

 It seems like salt is still getting into the stream even in the summer.
 To determine the source(s) of high summer conductivity, additional sites (pipes and outfalls from parking lots adjacent to Rocky Run) upstream of SL083 were sampled.
-During summer and fall sampling of these pipes and outfalls many different locations showed conductivity above 650 uS/cm.
-One pipe, SL083I, exhibited especially high conductivity and became the focus of further study.
+During summer and fall sampling of these pipes and outfalls many different locations showed conductivity above 650 uS/cm and several pipes and outfalls were above 1300 uS/cm on multiple occasions.
+See https://docs.google.com/spreadsheets/d/1I_Uw5TrHe0pJA9NZR8BkknYaZ-Yqh1a_OfonxUClcgo/edit#gid=0.
+One pipe, SL083I, exhibited especially high conductivity (>4500 uS/cm) and became the focus of further study.

 SL083I Readings